Cassano delle Murge: Origins of the name

-Moreover, Cassano, stands on a link road between the Traiana way and the Appian Way and it seems that the town was a rest station and a Camino dei cavalli.
+Moreover, Cassano stands on a link road between the Traiana way and the Appian Way, and it seems that the town was a rest station and a Camino dei cavalli.

 Recently, a Romanic mosaic was discovered under the pavement of Miani Palace, which would prove the existence of a Roman villa, in compliance with the custom of building the most important buildings near the most important crossroads.

-In Italy there are seven towns called Cassano, so in 1862 "delle Murge" was added to distinguish it from the others.
+In Italy, there are seven towns called Cassano, so in 1862 "delle Murge" was added to distinguish it from the others.

 The specification refers to the well-known Apulian plateau.

 History

 Prehistoric Age

-Hundreds of stone artifacts, paintings, various objects found in the caves around the town tell us about prehistoric settlements.
+Hundreds of stone artefacts, paintings, and various objects found in the caves around the town tell us about prehistoric settlements.

-The recent discovery of a menhir, dating back to 2500–2000 BC., confirms the antiquity of the human presence in these districts.
+The recent discovery of a menhir, dating back to 2500–2000 BC, confirms the antiquity of the human presence in these districts.

 Roman Age

-The origins of Cassano seem to date back to the Roman Age, as confirmed by many archaeological finding, such as the recent discovery of a precious 5th century mosaic floor.
+The origins of Cassano seem to date back to the Roman Age, as confirmed by many archaeological findings, such as the recent discovery of a precious 5th-century mosaic floor.

 Also in late antiquity, in a point of the territory called "Lake of Battaglia" a clash relating to the Greek-Gothic War took place between the army of the Byzantine Empire and the troops of the Gothic Totila, during which it would have distinguished itself, for courage, a Cassanese woman dressed as a warrior, distinguished herself, for courage and heroism.

 To worship her memory, her companions erected a monument to her with a pile of stones, still known today as "Specchia di femina morta".

 Due to the typical karstic conformation of the area, there are a lot of grottos.
-The biggest is located about 3 Km from the urban built up area, the grotto called "di Cristo", was discovered in the 17th century.
-Two kilometers to the east we find the grave of "Pasciullo", 180 meters deep and still to be explored.
-Three kilometers to the south-east, a source called "Pozzo di Conetto" gushes.
+The biggest is located about 3 km from the urban built-up area, the grotto called "di Cristo", was discovered in the 17th century.
+Two kilometres to the east, we find the grave of "Pasciullo", 180 meters deep and still to be explored.
+Three kilometres to the south-east, a source called "Pozzo di Conetto" gushes.

 Historical investigations have ascertained the existence of a temple dedicated to Janus in the place where the church of SS.
 Crucifix is.

 Physical geography

 Weather

 The weather of Cassano delle Murge is a cool Mediterranean one, with not very cold winters and hot and dry summers.
 Rainfall is around 700 mm / year, therefore generally abundant in winter, autumn and spring and rare in summer, from July to September, although there are also thunderstorms in the afternoon.
-Snow falls almost exclusively in January and February, during the cold air waves from the Balkans or from the North Europe.
-In winter the prevailing wind is the sirocco or libeccio.
+Snow falls almost exclusively in January and February, during the cold air waves from the Balkans or from Northern Europe.
+In winter, the prevailing wind is the sirocco or libeccio.